wrporter/advent-of-code/README.md

     - Downloads puzzle input from the Advent of Code site.
 Formats the file to remove any trailing newline characters to keep files consistent.
     - When a language is specified, the timer is scoped to that language's directory.
 This can be a nice way to time how long it takes you to write solutions in each language.
 6. End a part with `ao end -d 13 -p 1`.
     - Records how long it took you to solve the part.
+Prefers the timestamp from a private leaderboard (both the `leaderboardId` and the `memberId` must be specified in `.ao.yaml`).
+Otherwise, uses the current time to determine how long the part took to solve.
     - Upon completing Part 2, downloads the full puzzle description.

 ```shell